 Examining the Ideal CBD and Cyclodextrin Inclusion Complex

 In addition to the aforementioned properties, CDs have also been shown to significantly improve the water-solubility of hydrophobic molecules when attached through an inclusion complex.

-As a result of these findings, a recent study published in the Journal of Drug Delivery Science and Technology investigated the physicochemical properties and pharmacological activities of three different CBD and CD inclusion complexes, of which included α-CD, β-CD and γ-CD mixed with CBD.
+As a result of these findings, a recent study published in the Journal of Drug Delivery Science and Technology investigated the physicochemical properties and pharmacological activities of three different CBD and CD inclusion complexes, of which included α-CD, β-CD, and γ-CD mixed with CBD.

-When comparing the solubility of CBD alone, which measured at 6.3 x 10-5 mg/mL, the inclusion complexes of α-CD, β-CD and γ-CD mixed with CBD exhibited a water solubility of 3.7, 2.1 and 5.3 mg/mL, respectively.
+When comparing the solubility of CBD alone, which measured at 6.3 x 10-5 mg/mL, the inclusion complexes of α-CD, β-CD, and γ-CD mixed with CBD exhibited a water solubility of 3.7, 2.1, and 5.3 mg/mL, respectively.
 These findings demonstrate that CDs were capable of significantly improving the water solubility of CBD.

-In order to confirm the solubility of these CBD/CD inclusion complexes, the researchers also performed several water solubility studies that involved mixing an over-saturated complex solution with an aqueous solution for two hours, which was then followed by filtration and evaporation in order to obtain a dried sample for analysis.
+In order to confirm the solubility of these CBD/CD inclusion complexes, the researchers also performed various water solubility studies that involved mixing an over-saturated complex solution with an aqueous solution for two hours, which was then followed by filtration and evaporation in order to obtain a dried sample for analysis.